Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Introduction

+The inherent computational efficiency of SNNs has motivated the development of deep spiking reinforcement learning networks such as \emph{deep spiking Q-networks} (\emph{DSQN}), in which classical neurons are replaced by leaky integrate-and-fire (LIF) spiking neurons that produce binary outputs (0 or 1) over a predefined simulation time window~\cite{feng2024brainqn,tang2021deep}.
+However, SNNs currently lag behind their conventional counterparts in performance for two main reasons.

+First, the non-differentiable nature of spiking neurons complicates training.
+Two common remedies exist: converting a trained ANN into an SNN~\cite{rathi2020enabling}, and surrogate gradient learning~\cite{liu2022human}, which estimates the gradient of spike generation during backpropagation.
+The conversion-based approach underperforms the original ANN and requires large simulation time windows, increasing energy cost and inference latency~\cite{rathi2020enabling}, whereas surrogate gradient learning is more popular because it generally yields better performance~\cite{feng2024brainqn}.

+Second, binary spiking neurons encode information using only the values $\{0, 1\}$, which inherently limits their representation capacity.
+This is the more severe of the two limitations, causing SNNs to perform poorly in complex, high-dimensional environments~\cite{tang2021deep}.
+Prior mitigations focus on richer spike encoding~\cite{tang2021deep}, but their high computational cost and the need to place the encoding layer off-chip make them inefficient.

-Recently, a ternary spiking neuron model that can produce three values, $\{-1, 0, 1\}$, has been introduced to improve the limited representation capacity of the spiking neuron~\citep{guo2024ternary}.
-This model can be useful for describing more complex neural behaviors, such as where the inhibitory (-1) and excitatory (+1) inputs interact dynamically within the SNN, and has been used to build SNNs for computer vision and natural language processing tasks with promising results~\citep{guo2024ternary,xing2024spikelm}.
+Recently, a ternary spiking neuron model that can produce three values, $\{-1, 0, 1\}$, has been introduced to improve the limited representation capacity of the spiking neuron~\cite{guo2024ternary}.
+This model can describe more complex neural behaviors, such as the dynamic interaction of inhibitory (-1) and excitatory (+1) inputs within the SNN, and has been used to build SNNs for computer vision and natural language processing tasks with strong results~\cite{guo2024ternary,xing2024spikelm}.
 The SNN requires 2-bit activations per neuron that incur slightly more processing (and energy) overhead.
 However, no additional multiplication operations are introduced.

-\emph{This paper presents the first evaluation of ternary neuron-based SNNs within the deep Q-learning framework, investigating their potential to address the limited representation capacity of conventional binary neuron-based SNNs for reinforcement learning tasks.} Towards this end, our key contributions and findings can be summarized as follows.
+We present the first evaluation of ternary neuron-based SNNs within the deep Q-learning framework.
+Surprisingly, we find that despite their greater representation capacity, existing ternary spiking neurons perform substantially \emph{worse} than binary ones on deep Q-learning tasks—contradicting the gains they offer in computer vision and language modeling.
+This counterintuitive degradation drives our central question: why does increased representation capacity fail to translate into better reinforcement learning performance, and how can it be recovered?
+Our key contributions and findings are summarized as follows.

-\begin{itemize} \item We mathematically analyze the representation capacity and training dynamics of ternary SNNs and show that there is a trade-off between maximizing the representation capacity and minimizing the gradient estimation bias during training.
+\begin{itemize} \item We mathematically analyze the representation capacity and training dynamics of ternary SNNs, revealing a trade-off between maximizing representation capacity and minimizing gradient estimation bias during training.